 Additional Tips for Staying at Ocean Bay Club: Kids wearing diapers are not allowed in the big pool at the Ocean Bay Club.
-The pool is also closely monitored to prevent outside parties from using it.
-Be sure to include an accurate number of people staying with you.
-Each person needs a pool tag and will not be allowed in the pool without one.
+Be sure to include an accurate number of people staying with you as each person needs a pool tag and will not be allowed in the pool without one.

 Things to Do in North Myrtle Beach

 The Beach in North Myrtle

 The beach is obviously the biggest draw to the Myrtle Beach area.
 The North Myrtle Beach water is warm even in early June, and it continues to get warmer throughout the summer.
 The beach is also a short and easy access from the street and many condos.

 If you’re not staying right near the beach in North Myrtle, there is ample street access and parking to get to the beach.
 There are also restrooms, beach chair and umbrella rentals and other facilities available throughout the beachfront.
 (The closest restroom facilities near us were at Ocean Park, 101 South Ocean Boulevard.)